 Virginia Tech Real Estate

-The Blackwood Program in Real Estate at Virginia Tech allows students to find their interest in real estate and expand in a concentration, with two major options and a minor.
-The Program offers a major in Commercial Development and Investment as well as Residential Development and Investment.
+The Blackwood Department of Real Estate at Virginia Tech allows students to find their interest in real estate and expand in a concentration, with two major options and a minor.
+The Department offers a major in Commercial Development and Investment as well as Residential Development and Investment.
 This allows students to focus their studies on their preferred target field.
 Students are encouraged to add a double major along with their real estate major to create a more well-rounded education.
 Real Estate students frequently choose to double major in areas such as finance, building construction, property management, or smart and sustainable cities.
 However, there are multiple possibilities for students to tailor their education to their needs and interests.

 When choosing a university, I did not know where to begin.
 As a first-generation college student, the college search was intimidating and overwhelming.
 I knew I had a passion for real estate but had no idea that universities had degrees concentrated on it.
-Through my research of different colleges and majors, I found the Blackwood Program in Real Estate.
+Through my research of different colleges and majors, I found the Blackwood Department of Real Estate.
 When I toured Virginia Tech, I met with an academic advisor who answered all of my questions.
 This made me feel at ease knowing that I had support from my program even before formally entering college.
-That day showed me how the Blackwood Program in Real Estate is unique in its individualized approach to each student’s success.
+That day showed me how the Blackwood Department of Real Estate is unique in its individualized approach to each student’s success.
 This approach is accomplished through an amazing staff and professors, led by the founding director, Dr. Kevin Boyle.
 Along with the staff, the program is also supported by our Industry Advisory Board.
 The board serves to mentor students and advise the curriculum of the program.
 While the program is still young, it has had incredible success and growth in its early years.

 I grew up in Blacksburg, VA and while I had an enriching childhood and appreciation for the community, I had no real interest in going to Virginia Tech.
 However, I encountered a family friend who experienced success in development, which piqued my interest in pursuing a career in real estate.
 When I was in high school, I watched him develop The Edge, the first real high-end student housing development in Blacksburg, and was convinced I wanted to develop my own project one day.
 Early in the process of researching colleges, I found that not many undergraduate real estate programs existed on the east coast.
-Coincidentally, around the same time, Virginia Tech’s Program in Real Estate had just completed its first year.
+Coincidentally, around the same time, Virginia Tech’s Department of Real Estate had just completed its first year.
 I decided that I was not going to pass up a valuable education in real estate just because it was in my backyard.

 I am glad I did not!
 The program proved to be a tight-knit community of like-minded individuals that were eager to expand their knowledge of real estate.
 The curriculum was difficult but rewarding as it integrated high-level courses in finance, accounting, law, property management, and construction.
 The most valuable aspect of the program was the emphasis on collaboration, problem-solving, and networking.
 I spent many hours in Bishop-Favrao Hall studying and working on group projects with classmates, some of whom I would work with post-graduation!